RamSystems/ubuntu-booster/README.md

 On an existing distribution you will need to perform a full backup of the entire system before that!

-I have been using the concept for a year and to this day I have not had any problems but it is worth noting that using an advanced kernel like liquorix can sometimes have an effect on drivers so you have the option to perform the installation without it or replace it as I already mentioned using grub-customizer even after installation.
+I have been using the concept for a year and to this day I have not had any problems but it is worth noting that using an advanced kernels like liquorix or xanmod-cacule can sometimes have an effect on drivers so you have the option to perform the installation without it or replace it as I already mentioned using grub-customizer even after installation.